batden/Translations-for-E16/README.md

 # Translations-for-E16

-New translations for the Enlightenment 16 project
+French translations (only latest versions will appear here) for the e16 project.